JorgeC0997/touch-type-game/README.md

 app.use("/api/scores", requireAuth, scoresRoutes);
 ```

-We use the requireAuth middleware to ensure that the incoming request have the right credentials to get access.\
+We use the requireAuth middleware to ensure that the incoming request has the correct credentials to gain access.\
-The routing files contains controller methods that sends query commands to the database server and those\
+The routing files contain controller methods that send query commands to the database server, and those\
-controller methods sends back the response with data to the client or error messages if something goes wrong\
+controller methods send back responses with data to the client or error messages if something goes wrong\
-with re request parameters or the server.
+with the request parameters or the server.

 Example from **accounts.routes.js**: